 The TRSS Professional Master’s Program is a unique and flexible cohort-based professional program delivered completely online.
 Seminars, class discussions, and individual meetings are conducted via secure video conferencing.
 Should a student, for operational reasons, be unable to attend a lesson, the lessons are recorded and a link will be sent to the student in order for view the missed lesson.

 SFU's learning management system provides a dynamic, user-friendly interface for students to access seminars, lessons, readings, assignments, examinations, grades, as well as instructor and peer feedback.

 The TRSS Program requires the completion of twenty-four (24) credits of coursework and a six (6) credit project.
-Final projects are conducted after consultation with, and under the direction of, a faculty member.
+Final projects are conducted after consultation with, and under the supervision of, a faculty member.

 The following courses will comprise the coursework and project requirement for the program:

-CRIM 731 - Policy Making and Decision Analysis in Counter-Terrorism and Security Studies
+TRSS 731 - Policy Making and Decision Analysis in Counter-Terrorism and Security Studies (3)

-CRIM 740 - Introduction to Quantitative Research Methods and Statistical Modeling
+TRSS 740 - Introduction to Quantitative Research Methods and Statistical Modeling (3)

 An important aspect of the TRSS Program is its Advisory Board, which is comprised of representatives from Canadian intelligence, police, and security services.
 The Advisory Board ensures that current issues are being addressed and that course content – and the program as a whole – remains relevant to the needs of industry professionals.